What Is a Tradeline and How Does It Impact My Credit Score?

 What happens if a tradeline is removed from your credit report?

-For example, if you decide to stop being an authorized user on another person’s credit card, the tradeline might fall off of your credit report in as soon as two months.[1]
 Closing an account of your own, for positive or negative reasons, generally takes 7 to 10 years.

 If there’s a negative tradeline on your credit report due to fraud or identity theft, you can have it removed.
-Be sure to dispute it immediately — the longer fraudulent activity goes unchecked, the more time it takes to repair the impact.
+Be sure to dispute it immediately — the longer fraudulent activity goes unchecked, the more time it takes to repair the credit impact.[1]
+[10]

 Buying tradelines opens you to unnecessary risk

-It might seem similar to becoming an authorized user on someone’s account, but there are two key differences:[9]
+Purchasing tradelines might seem similar to becoming an authorized user on someone’s account, but there are two key differences:

 • You don’t know the person whose account you’re being added to.
 When you become an authorized user, it’s usually on a line of credit held by a friend or family member, not a stranger.